State-dependent potentials for the $^1\text{S}_{0}$ and $^3\text{P}_{0}$ clock states of neutral ytterbium atoms

 This effective resonance is thus embedded in the pair of transitions to the $(6p^2)\tP{1}$ and $(6s7d)\tD{1}$ levels at $\simeq \!
 375\nm$ and we can let the actual transitions be absorbed by the effective one, increasing its linewidth accordingly.
-We can further disregard the weak core-excited state transition to $4f^{13}5d6s6p(7/2, 5/2)_{J=1}$ at $397.6\nm$ described in~\cite{mcgrew:2020} such that eventually we require only four transitions to describe the $\tP{0}$ polarizability for the wavelength range $\gtrsim \!
-420\nm$ [Fig.~\subfigref{s6}{b}, Table~\ref{table:1}], making this minimal model less prone to errors from, e.g., the branching ratio estimate.
+We can further disregard the weak core-excited state transition to $4f^{13}5d6s6p(7/2, 5/2)_{J=1}$ at $397.6\nm$ described in Ref.~\cite{mcgrew:2020} such that eventually we require only four transitions to describe the $\tP{0}$ polarizability for the wavelength range $\gtrsim \!
+420\nm$ [Figs.~\subfigref{s6}{b} and \subfigref{s6}{c}, insets, Table~\ref{table:1}], making this minimal model less prone to errors from, e.g., the branching ratio estimate.
 Similarly, we study the effect of reducing the $\sS{0}$ transition dataset on the fitted outcome.
-As expected, the strong transitions to $(6s7p)\sP{1}$ at $246.5\nm$ and $(6s8p)\sP{1}$ at $227.2\nm$ change the fitted offset slightly but do not lead to a visible deviation of the polarizability curve, which is confirmed by the small change in the fitted effective $\tP{0}$ resonance [Fig.~\subfigref{s6}{a}].
+As expected, the strong transitions to $(6s7p)\sP{1}$ at $246.5\nm$ and $(6s8p)\sP{1}$ at $227.2\nm$ change the fitted offset slightly but do not lead to a significant deviation of the polarizability curve, which is confirmed by the small change in the fitted effective $\tP{0}$ resonance (Fig.~\ref{fig:s6}).
 However, we observe a significant effect from the electronic core excitation to the $\mathrm{4f^{13}5d6s^2(7/2,5/2)_{J=1}}$ state, in line with what has been observed in complex configuration-interaction calculations~\cite{dzuba:2010}.
 The final fitted parameters with the reduced transition dataset are $c_{\sS{0}} = -0.79~\mathrm{Hz / \frac{W}{cm^2}}, \lambda_\mathrm{eff} = 376.1\nm, \Gamma_\mathrm{eff} = 2\pi \! \times \!
 22.9\MHz$ as described in the main text.

 Extracting the $\tP{0}/\sS{0}$ polarizability ratios from our model at $670\nm$, $671.5\nm$, and $690.1\nm$ yields the values 3.24, 3.065, and 1.939 in comparison to the measured ratios 3.3(2), 3.06(4), and 1.97(5)~\cite{riegger:2018, oppong:2022}.